Climate

 - High levels of solar activity

-These conditions can occur any time from October to April, but the longer the hours of darkness, the more time you have to hunt them down.
+These conditions can occur any time from October to April, but the longer the hours of darkness, the more time you have to see them.

 - Ready to see the Northern Lights for yourself?
 Browse these winter vacation packages.